parsapoorsh/iirb/README.md

 - Replace 5.6.7.8:80 with IP/domain and port of VPS2
 - Replace 1.2.3.4 with IP/domain and port of VPS1

 Congratulations!
-Now copy 'Batch export share URL' from VPS1 output and enter it in your device.
+Now copy 'Batch export share URL' from VPS1 output and enter it into your device.

 You need to install shadowsocks client on your device.
 For Windows: `outline` or `v2rayn`